 Step 4

-Place the vinegar mixture into a sterilized container.
-Squeeze out any excess water from the young ginger with your hands and add it to the container, then let it marinate in the vinegar mixture for at least one night.
+Pour the vinegar mixture into a sterilized container.
+Thoroughly squeeze out any excess water from the ginger with your hands, then add it to the container.
+Place the container in the refrigerator to pickle for at least 8 hours (preferably 2 days or more).

 To Store